matestack/matestack-ui-bootstrap/docs/integrations/devise.md

 # Devise

-Please review the general guide on how to integrate `Devise` into Matestack within the docs of `matestack-ui-core`.
+Please review the general guide on how to integrate `Devise` into Matestack within the docs of `matestack-ui-vuejs`.

 Below you find examples implementing typical Devise views with `matestack-ui-bootstrap`